newrelic/docs-website/TRANSLATION_WORKFLOW.md

 When getting this content back from TV, we get back the same format that we sent it to them with the strings replaced with the translated strings.
 Then we take all the “serialized” components and convert them back into mdx, and take the file and save it as mdx.

-This can be tested via the `yarn serialize` && `yarn deserialize` scripts
+This can be tested via the `yarn serialize` && `yarn deserialize` scripts.
+These scripts are used by passing a file path to them and will output the result of the function to the terminal. ex: `yarn serialize path/to/file.mdx`.

 # Gatsby Cloud